From encouraging quality in urban design in 1969 to an evolving public vision

 In 1967 the RAIA Public Relations Committee, chaired by Newell Platten, organised the 1967 symposium 'Outrage' in Adelaide to address the poor quality of urban development in Australian cities in the 1960s.
 The writings of Robin Boyd had summarised some of the issues and the South Australian community decided to take action to determine how to improve our urban environment.
 Sydney architect Don Gazzard, author of the book Outrage, gave the keynote address.

 The outcome was the establishment in 1969 of the Civic Trust of South Australia Inc. Jack H McConnell was the inaugural President and Jim W Warburton the Vice Chairman.
-Since then many community leaders have contributed, including Robert Dickson, Sir Eric von Schramek, Ren DeGaris, Don Dunstan, Hugh Stretton and Dame Roma Mitchell.
-Stuart Hart, who was a foundation member and is still active in the Trust and in criticising contemporary proposals such as Buckland Park, wrote the landmark Report on the Metropolitan Area of Adelaide 1962.
+Since then many community leaders have contributed, including Robert Dickson, Sir Eric von Schramek, Ren DeGaris, Don Dunstan, Hugh Stretton, Basil Hetzel and Dame Roma Mitchell.
+Stuart Hart, who was a foundation member and continued his activities in the Trust through to 2009, particularly in criticising contemporary proposals such as Buckland Park, wrote the landmark Report on the Metropolitan Area of Adelaide 1962.

 Now named the Australian Civic Trust due to its wider national scope, the Trust is a proudly independent, voluntary association seeking community views on civic issues and coordinating responses by community representatives, leaders and experts to encourage higher civic standards.